Moustov/pyharmonytooling/README.md

 See [related unit tests](test/1_objects_tests/test_harmony_tools.py)

 ### Get degrees on a song from a guessed tonality
+It is possible to guess a chord song from a degree point of view

         from pychord import Chord
         from pyharmonytools.displays.unit_test_report import UnitTestReport
         from pyharmonytools.song.text_song import TextSongWithLineForChords